 John Warren chairs the Audit Committee and is the Senior Independent Non-Executive Director.
 He is a chartered accountant and was Group Finance Director of United Biscuits (Holdings) PLC and WH Smith PLC.
-The Board is of the view that he has recent and relevant financial knowledge and experience derived from current roles as Chairman of the Audit Committee at Welsh Water and Greencore Group plc.
+The Board is of the view that he has recent and relevant financial knowledge and experience derived from current roles as Chairman of the Audit Committee at Welsh Water, Greencore Group plc and Bloomsbury Publishing Plc.

 Responsibilities of the Audit Committee

-The Audit Committee is responsible for maintaining an appropriate relationship with the Group’s external auditors and for reviewing the Company’s internal financial controls and the audit process.
-It aids the Board in seeking to ensure that the financial and non-financial information supplied to Shareholders presents a fair, balanced and understandable assessment of the Company’s performance and position.
+The Audit Committee is responsible for maintaining an appropriate relationship with the Group’s external auditors and for reviewing the Group’s internal financial controls and the audit process.
+It aids the Board in seeking to ensure that the financial and non-financial information supplied to Shareholders presents a fair, balanced and understandable assessment of the Group’s performance and position.

 The Committee reviews the effectiveness, objectivity and independence of the external auditors and also considers the scope of their work and fees paid for audit and non-audit services.

 The Audit Committee has terms of reference which are re-considered and approved by the Board annually.

 The Board considers that the Audit Committee members have an understanding of the following areas:

 - the principles of, and developments in, financial reporting including the applicable accounting standards and statements of recommended practice;